 Cartagena, Colombia, is a city of many charms.
 A UNESCO World Heritage site, it is known for its historic walled district and Spanish colonial architecture.
 Cartagena also has a pleasant Caribbean climate and beautiful beaches nearby.
 Yet it has another less heralded distinction as the capital of Colombian baseball.
-Although this nation had sent just nine men to the majors as of 2010, six of them came from Cartagena – including the first big-leaguer who learned the game in Colombia, shortstop Orlando Ramírez.
+Although this nation had sent just 20 men to the majors as of 2018, 12 of them came from Cartagena – including the first big-leaguer who learned the game in Colombia, shortstop Orlando Ramírez.

 El Ñato (which translates as Snub Nose, a fairly common nickname in Latin America) played in 143 games for the California Angels from 1974 to 1979.
 His was the classic shortstop story: “good field, no hit.”
 In the spring of 1975, manager Dick Williams said the job was Orlando’s if he managed to hit .200.
 Over his career, though, Ramírez hit just .189 in 321 plate appearances with the Angels.
 And while Nolan Ryan called him “Spider” for the way he moved, his .931 fielding percentage at short also fell well short of his reputation.